MicrosoftDocs/power-platform/power-platform/alm/git-integration/connecting-to-git.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../../includes/cc-beta-prerelease-disclaimer.md)]

-Git integration in Dataverse is initiated from Power Platform on the **Solutions** page within the maker experience.
+Git integration in Dataverse is initiated from Power Platform in the **Solutions** area within Power Apps (make.powerapps.com).
 This article discusses the integration of Dataverse solutions with Git, focusing on connecting to Azure DevOps and binding your environment for Dynamics 365 and Power Platform.

 > [!IMPORTANT]
 >